wp-sms/wp-sms/readme.txt

 * New: Method `getSubscriberByMobile($number)`
 * Improvement: Directory and folder plugin structure
 * Improvement: The template loader and structure
-* Improvement: Compatibility with WP CLI
+* Bugfix: The include issue in CLI mode
-* Bugfix: The sms.to SMS gateway issue
+* Bugfix: The Sms.to SMS gateway issue
 * Bugfix: The Africa stalking SMS gateway issue
 * Bugfix: Send SMS to multiple Groups is now available again